 You are required to complete a CSU application and pay your fee online via CSUMentor.
 International students should visit the International Student Center for International Student Application Procedures. http://www.isc.sdsu.edu/prospective/

 SDSU only permits admissions to graduate programs in the Fall Semester.
 The target for submitting an application to the MA program in the School of Communication is February 1.
-While the university’s official deadline is March 1, applications submitted to the School of Communication by February 1st will be given priority in admissions and GTA appointments, particularly those applications that are complete with all supplementary materials including test scores, transcripts, and letters of recommendations.
-According to university policy, applicants have until April 1st to complete their files with supplementary materials.
-However, applicants to the School of Communication that complete their files by March 1st will be given priority.
+While the university’s official deadline is March 1, applications submitted to the School of Communication by February 1st will be given priority in admissions, early notification, and priority for GTA appointments.
+This is particularly true for those applications that are complete with all supplementary materials including test scores, transcripts, and letters of recommendations.
+According to university policy, applicants have until April 1 to complete their files with supplementary materials.
+However, applicants to the School of Communication that complete their files by March 1 will be given priority.

-If you have questions, please contact the Graduate Director, Dr. Patricia Geist-Martin, at: firstname.lastname@example.org
+If you have questions, please contact the Graduate Director, Dr. Kurt Lindemann, at: email@example.com

 Submit OFFICIAL Transcripts and GRE and TOEFL Test Scores to: